Research Project

 Current Appointments

-Elizabeth Bye (BAppSc PT, PhD) trained as a physiotherapist at the University of Sydney and worked as a clinician for almost 10 years at Prince of Wales Hospital where she specialised in spinal cord injury rehabilitation.
+Elizabeth (BAppSc PT, PhD) trained as a physiotherapist at the University of Sydney and worked as a clinician for almost 10 years at Prince of Wales Hospital where she specialised in spinal cord injury (SCI) rehabilitation.
 She obtained her PhD from the University of Sydney in 2020 completing her research at NeuRA and the Kolling Institute.
-The focus of her thesis was on strengthening of partially paralysed muscles following a spinal cord injury.
-This involved a multi-centred international randomised controlled trial across Australia and India, investigating the efficacy of a strengthening intervention.
-Further, she studied the mechanisms at play responsible for strength gains in neurologically weak muscles using an MRI technique, diffusor tensor imaging (DTI), and assessed the reliability of a commonly used strength measurement tool.

 Publications